-This phrase is often attributed to Francis Bacon, in his Meditationes Sacrae (1597).
-Thomas Jefferson used the phrase at least twice:
+The phrase "knowledge is power" is often attributed to Francis Bacon, from his Meditationes Sacrae (1597).1

-"this last establishment will probably be within a mile of Charlottesville, and four from Monticello, if the system should be adopted at all by our legislature who meet within a week from this time, my hopes however are kept in check by the ordinary character of our state legislatures, the members of which do not generally possess information enough to percieve the important truths, that knolege is power, that knolege is safety, and that knolege is happiness.2
+[T]his last establishment [a state university] will probably be within a mile of Charlottesville, and four from Monticello, if the system should be adopted at all by our legislature who meet within a week from this time. my hopes however are kept in check by the ordinary character of our state legislatures, the members of which do not generally possess information enough to percieve the important truths, that knolege is power, that knolege is safety, and that knolege is happiness.2

 In two 1820 letters to Joseph Cabell, Jefferson again emphasized the importance of knowledge: